 The Basics of Creating Great Panel Webinars

-A lot of people hear the word “webinar” and think of a boring lecture that’s accompanied by a PowerPoint and no audience engagement.
-That’s a prehistoric style of webinar that should never come back into style.
+A lot of people hear the word “webinar” and think of a boring lecture that’s accompanied by a PowerPoint and no audience engagement – but in reality, that’s the webinar of a bygone age.

 Nowadays, webinars are so much more than a talking head.
 They incorporate different styles, techniques, technology and tools that can come together to create an engaging, interesting topic with thousands of participants.

-One style of webinar that’s underrated is the panel webinar.
+One incredibly underrated webinar format is the panel webinar.
 At its most fundamental level, a panel webinar consists of two speakers and a moderator.
-It’s a familiar format often used at conferences and trade shows, but it’s also highly effective as a webinar.
+It’s a familiar format often used at conferences and trade shows, but it’s also highly effective to engage a virtual audience.

-Panel webinars can take a number of different styles, like coffee conversations, deep topic dives, all-hands meetings, fireside chats and so on.
-The tone of your industry and the topic of conversation usually determine the format of the discussion.
+Panel webinars can come in several different styles, like coffee conversations, deep topic dives, all-hands meetings, fireside chats and so on.
+The tone of your industry and the topic of conversation usually determine the discussion format.

-There are several steps you need to take to plan a successful panel webinar.
-But first, you need to have a date in mind for your event.
-We recommend planning your webinar six to eight weeks before you want the event to happen.
+You need to take several steps to plan a successful panel webinar.
+However, first, you need to have a date for your event.
+We recommend planning your webinar six to eight weeks in advance before you want the event to happen.

-Once you have a date down, decide on a topic and think about what panel format will be the most effective for the subject.
-Events or activities connected to this panel webinar — like a virtual summit — may also influence the style of webinar you host.
+Once you have a date down, decide on a topic and consider what panel format will be the most effective for the subject.
+Events or activities connected to this panel webinar — like a virtual summit — may also influence the style of the webinar you host.
 Ask yourself: Is this a stand-alone event?
 Part of a summit or conference?
-Connected to a campaign or series of other webinars?
+Connected to an ongoing campaign or series of other webinars?

-Now that you have a topic and style of webinar, you need to think about who is going to speak and moderate.
+Now that you have a topic and style of webinar, you need to think about who will speak and moderate.
 If you have a go-to moderator, see if he or she is comfortable with a panel webinar.
-It’s going to be different from other webinars they’ve moderated because they need to balance two additional speakers all while keeping the conversation moving forward.
+It will be different from other webinars they’ve moderated before because they need to balance two additional speakers while keeping the conversation moving forward and flowing naturally.

-If you don’t have a moderator in mind, you need to look for one with a strong personality to lead the discussion while also being knowledgeable enough on the topic to contribute to the conversation.
-A good moderator for panel webinars is someone who can multitask in front of an audience, balance and guide the speakers, manage audience input and keep track of timing.
+Suppose you don’t have a moderator in mind.
+In that case, you need to look for someone with a solid personality to lead the discussion while being knowledgeable enough to contribute.
+A good moderator for panel webinars can multitask in front of an audience, balance and guide the speakers, manage audience input and keep track of timing.

 As for guest speakers, there are a few options.
-You can always stick to employees, but we like to branch out and hear from other businesses to see what advice and insight they may have related to the topic.
-You could also use this as an opportunity to connect with businesses or leaders who are more difficult to secure a meeting with.
+You can always stick to employees, but we like to branch out and hear from other businesses to see their advice and insight about the topic.
+You could also use this to connect with businesses or leaders who are more difficult to secure a meeting with, which would be a great way to expand your enterprise.

 To select speakers, start by examining the partners you have a close relationship with and work outward from there.
 Sponsors and industry thought leaders are also excellent options to consider — and both can net a larger number of attendees.
-No matter who you pick, the most important thing is to make sure they’re knowledgeable enough on the topic to hold an unscripted conversation that is relevant and meaningful to the audience.
+No matter who you pick, the most important thing is to make sure they know enough about the topic to hold an unscripted conversation that is relevant and meaningful to the audience.

 Panel Webinar Logistics